-Indeed, Tuscany extends to over 23000 square kilometers, having a population of 3.75 million.
+Indeed, Tuscany extends to over 23000 square kilometers, with a population of 3.75 million.
 Also, Tuscany houses villages, vineyards, castles, and cities.
 Moreover, there are cathedrals in every Tuscan city.

 In fact, Tuscany boasts of 2 facets.
 Firstly, the art cities of Florence, Luca, Siena, and Pisa.
 Secondly, the countryside where you can soak in the sights of mountains hills, plains, and coastlines.